How California Law Defines Drug Possession vs. Trafficking: Key Differences Explained

 How California Law Differentiates Among Drug Possession vs. Trafficking vs. Distribution Cases

 In California, the key differences between drug possession vs. trafficking vs. distribution lies in the scope of intent and the scale of activity.
-Possession for personal use typically involves small amounts of controlled substances, whereas trafficking and distribution involve the transport, sale, or possession with the intent to sell drugs.
+Possession for personal use typically involves small amounts of controlled substances, whereas trafficking and distribution involve the transport and possession for sale.
 Thus, there are three distinct laws for possession, distribution, and trafficking.

 Drug possession is the least serious of the three offenses and involves possessing drugs for personal use.
 This offense is outlined in California Health and Safety Code (HSC) § 11350.
 On the other hand, distribution is addressed in California HSC § 11351, which prohibits the possession with intent to sell drugs.
 Finally, California HSC § 11352 is the drug trafficking statute, which defines trafficking as the sale, transport, or importation of controlled substances across state or county lines.